betelhemalemayehu/webApiHackathon/README.md

 ## Project Overview

-This project was created during the BrainStation Web API Hackathon.
+This project was created during the 5 hour BrainStation Web API Hackathon.
 Our goal was to create an interactive, responsive, and user-friendly Pokémon guessing game using modern web technologies.
 We focused on seamless API integration, clean UI design, and enhancing the user experience through animations and interactivity.

 ---